sbsmith86/smartfolio/Planning/implementation-plan-clean.md

 - ✅ Environment validation passes
 - ✅ Database connection established

 **Note:** No AI libraries installed in Phase 1.
-OpenAI SDK and Tiger MCP client will be added in Phase 2.
+OpenAI SDK and Model Context Protocol SDK will be added in Phase 2.

 ---